lhartfiel/fixednavbar/readme.md

 * ```slideDown```
 * ```scrollTop```

 To do so, open up the ```main.js``` file included in this source folder or copy the code below and paste it into your own javascript .js file.
-If you aren't working with any other main.js files, feel free to keep the ```main.js``` file and simply add it to your directory.
+If you aren't working with any other main.js files, feel free use the ```main.js``` file included with this plugin.

 	$(document).ready(function(){